Debmalya06/Research-Sathi/README.md

 ## 👨‍💻 Tech Stack

 - Java Spring Boot  (Chrome Extension APIs)
-- HTML & CSS (with responsive modern design)
+- HTML & CSS (with a responsive website for extension usage and user guidance)
-- LocalStorage for data persistence

 ---